Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Case study: optimal preventive healthcare for CHD

-An interesting result is that the optimal strategy found by our model is the same strategy that was deemed the best among strategies (i-vi) in \cite{hynninen2019value}.
-In a way, this provides optimality guarantees to their results, which, in principle, they could not have determined without exhaustively testing all possible (9) testing strategies.
-In addition, the optimal threshold from our model corresponded closely to those in \citet{hynninen2019value}.
-Figure \ref{fig:CHD_result} illustrates the strategy obtained by our model, indicating also the thresholds found in \cite{hynninen2019value} for comparison.
-We are confident that the small differences in the threshold values are simply artefacts related to the way rounding was performed.
+An interesting result is that the optimal strategy found by our model is the same strategy that was deemed the best among strategies (i-vi) in \citet{hynninen2019value}.
+In a way, this provides optimality guarantees to their results, which, in principle, they could not have determined without exhaustively testing all possible testing strategies.
+In addition, the optimal thresholds from our model correspond closely to those in \citet{hynninen2019value}.
+Figure \ref{fig:CHD_result} illustrates the strategy obtained by our model, indicating also the thresholds found in \citet{hynninen2019value} for comparison.
+We are confident that the small differences in the threshold values are simply artefacts related to the way the discretisation (i.e., rounding) was performed.